puff-dayo/Matcha-Chat/README.md

 ### Step 2: The first click

 > [!CAUTION]
-> Setting more GPU layers ≠ Faster speed!
-Choose '**CPU Acceleration**' unless you have a STRONG enough GPU.
+> Using GPU or setting more GPU layers ≠ Faster speed!
+> Choose **CPU Acceleration** unless you have a STRONG enough GPU.

 #### CPU Acceleration